Safe and Sound Protocol — United States

 The Safe and Sound Protocol (SSP) is a non-invasive, 5-hour listening program developed by Dr. Stephen Porges, based on his Polyvagal Theory.
 It uses specially filtered vocal music to gently train the middle ear muscles and support the nervous system toward more regulation and felt safety.

 You can do it entirely at home, at your own pace, spread over as many days as your system needs.
-The SSP is not an FDA-approved medical treatment and is not a substitute for care from a licensed U.S. healthcare provider.

 Is the SSP covered by insurance or my HSA/FSA?